-Additional Services included Non-statutory audit of Gwynt Y Môr OFTO Holdings Limited and for £7k and professional services for Bond Prospectus Work for £11.5k.
+Additional services from the auditors include Non-statutory audit of Gwynt Y Môr OFTO Holdings Limited for £7k (2015: 7k).
+This is in regards to cross subsidies compliance as per the Licence.
+2015 also included professional services for Bond Prospectus Work for £11.5k.